ibm-cloud-docs/discovery-data/known-issues.md

 Known issues are listed by the release in which they were identified.

-## Known issues identified in the Discovery for Cloud Pak for Data 2.1.4, 31 August 2020 release:
+## Known issues identified in the Discovery for Cloud Pak for Data 2.1.4, 1 September 2020 release:
-{: #31aug2020ki}
+{: #1sept2020ki}

   - When configuring a Web crawl using FORM authentication, if you specify a URL without a trailing slash, for example: `https://webcrawlurl.com`, the web crawl will only crawl the login page.
 To workaround this issue, add a trailing slash to the URL, for example: `https://webcrawlurl.com/`.
   - The [Guided Tours](/docs/discovery-data?topic=discovery-data-tours) do not run on Firefox.
 For the list of other supported browsers, see [Browser support](/docs/discovery-data?topic=discovery-data-about#about-browser).